Lawmakers delay key provisions of new Massachusetts pot law

-BOSTON (AP) — Massachusetts lawmakers have voted to delay some key provisions of the state’s new recreational marijuana law.
+BOSTON (AP) — The Massachusetts Legislature approved a six-month delay of several key provisions in the state’s new recreational marijuana law, including the licensing of pot shops, angering backers of the voter-approved measure.

-The Legislature approved a bill without debate Wednesday that pushes back by six months several upcoming deadlines in the voter-approved law.
+The House and Senate passed the bill without a public hearing and without debate during lightly attended, informal sessions in both chambers Wednesday.

-The measure that allows adults to possess and use limited amounts of recreational marijuana and grow up to a dozen pot plants in their homes took effect Dec.
-15. The action by lawmakers does not change that.
-But it could push back the timeline for retail marijuana sales to begin in the state.
+The ballot initiative that allows adults 21 and over to possess and use limited amounts of recreational marijuana and grow as many as a dozen pot plants in their homes was approved by 53.7 percent of voters on Nov.
+8 and took effect on Dec.
+15. The action by lawmakers doesn’t change that.
+But what it’s almost certain to do is push back the timetable for opening retail marijuana stores from the beginning of 2018 until the middle of that year.

-The bill also calls on the state Department of Public Health to commission a statewide study on marijuana use and how legalization of recreational pot will affect public health and safety.
+For now, it remains illegal in Massachusetts to sell pot except to registered medical marijuana patients.

 Most Read Stories